cosmos/cosmos-sdk/x/staking/spec/01_state.md

 `RedelegationsByDst` is used for slashing based on the `ValidatorDstAddr`

-`RedelegationByUnbondingIndex` is an additional index that enables lookups for redelegations by the unbonding IDs of the containing redelegation entries.
+`RedelegationByUnbondingId` is an additional index that enables lookups for redelegations by the unbonding IDs of the containing redelegation entries.